omar-florez/scratch_mlp/docs/index.md

 This goal of this step is to forward propagate the input X to each layer of the network until computing a vector in the output layer h2.
 This is how it happens:

-- Linearly map input data X using weights W1 as a kernel:<br>
+- Linearly map input data X using weights W1 as a kernel:

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/z1.png){:width="700px"}

 - Scale this to get the output of the first layer h1:

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/h1.png){:width="300px"}

 A similar process for the second layer h2 results in: